 Philip Harvey, former student

-Our programme starts with a week-long Summer School, and the ERMC community gathers for six residential study weekends each year, held at Belsey Bridge Conference Centre in the beautiful Suffolk countryside.
+Our programme starts with a week-long Summer School, normally held at All Nations Christian College near Ware and the ERMC community gathers for six residential study weekends each year, held at High Leigh Conference Centre, Hoddesdon.
 In between the residential sessions, students attend weekly evening classes which are delivered at regional centres in Norwich, Cambridge and St Albans and online via Adobe and commit to a structured range of activities in local churches and in a social context placement.
 Full time students attend additional classes at one of our context hubs.
 Each student has a Staff Mentor to support and challenge them, and a Local Supervisor, usually the local vicar.
 For most ordinands, the programme is a three-year part-time course.

 ERMC is a member of the Cambridge Theological Federation and has extensive links with other Church training institutions in the region.
 Most of our students study for a Certificate or Diploma in Theology, Ministry and Mission, validated by the University of Durham through their Common Awards.
 For those with significant previous theological learning we offer a Master of Arts in Theology, Ministry and Mission.